imfl/beautiful-jekyll/aboutme.md

 I live with my wife, my daughter, and two stuffed animals -- a lopped-eared rabbit and a little giant panda.

-That rabbit came to my home as she applied the job as a housemaid, but never did one day's work after she came (and settled).

-She expresses enthusiasm by kicking anyone she likes (or hates).

 ![rabbit](rabbit.jpg)

 *The rabbit is pointing to the camera saying look at this fool.*

+That rabbit came to my house as she claimed to do the job as a housemaid, but never did one day's work after she came (and has settled since then).

+She expresses enthusiasm by kicking anyone or anything that she likes (or hates).